datasciencelabs/datasciencelabs.github.io-2017/pages/resources.md

 There are also additional channels you may wish to subscribe to, such as [#syllabus](https://bst260-fall2017.slack.com/messages/syllabus) and [#announcements](https://bst260-fall2017.slack.com/messages/announcements).
 You can browse the available channels in our team by clicking on "Channels" on the left-hand panel.

 There is also an [#anonymous](https://bst260-fall2017.slack.com/messages/anonymous) channel that you can use if you'd like to ask a question or provide a comment anonymously.
-To have a post appear anonymously in this channel, compose a direct message **to yourself** that begins with `/anon #anonymous your question`.
+To have a post appear anonymously in this channel, compose a direct message **to yourself** (by clicking on your username in the 'Direct Messages' menu on the left panel) that begins with `/anon #anonymous your question`.
 Then the text `your question` will be sent to the #anonymous channel by the anonymous bot.